eSpaceEPFL/CASSISgeometry/README.md

 Contains C++ function for distortion / undistortion of CaSSIS images

 ## /ik
-Contains current SPICE Instrument Kernel for CaSSIS
+Contains current SPICE Instrument Kernel for CaSSIS with CaSSIS lens distortion model.

-## /documentation
+## /docs
-Contains all relevant calibration reports
+Contains all calibration reports and relevant papers.